Ryan-Martin22/The-Cocktail-Lab/README.md

 ## User Stories

-* First Time Visitor Goals
+1. First Time Visitor Goals
-1. As a First Time Visitor, i want to understand the main purpose of the website.
+* As a First Time Visitor, i want to understand the main purpose of the website.
-2. As a First Time Visitor, i want to know what the company does and is it what i am looking for.
+* As a First Time Visitor, i want to know what the company does and is it what i am looking for.
-3. As a First Time Visitor,  want to be able to easily navigate to the section of the webpage i am most interested in.
+* As a First Time Visitor,  want to be able to easily navigate to the section of the webpage i am most interested in.
-4. As a First Time Visitor, i want to be able to easily locate the companys social media links to find more information if needed.
+*  As a First Time Visitor, i want to be able to easily locate the companys social media links to find more information if needed.

-* Returning Visitor Goals
+2. Returning Visitor Goals
-1. As a Returning Visitor, i want to find information that provides contact details and the loaction of the company.
+* As a Returning Visitor, i want to find information that provides contact details and the loaction of the company.
-2. As a Returning Visitor, i want to find any updates on the service the company provides.
+* As a Returning Visitor, i want to find any updates on the service the company provides.
-3. As a Returning Visitor, i want to view any media the website has.
+* As a Returning Visitor, i want to view any media the website has.

-* Frequent User Goals
+3. Frequent User Goals
-1. As a Frequent Visitor, i want to be able to sign up to a news letter to ensure i get up to date information on events and promotions.
+* As a Frequent Visitor, i want to be able to sign up to a news letter to ensure i get up to date information on events and promotions.
-2. As a frequent Visitor, I want to be able to see if any new products or recipes have been added to the webpage.
+* As a frequent Visitor, I want to be able to see if any new products or recipes have been added to the webpage.

+## Design

+* Colour Scheme
+  - The main colours used for The Cocktail Lab website where a shade of cream and dark grey, this invites warmth for the user when looking atbthe page.

+* Typography
+  - The font used for the headings was Playfair Display and for paragraph content it was Lato.
+Sans Serif was used as a fallback in case of the Google Fonts link not working.
+Playfair was used to ensure a level of sophistication and attractivness.

+* Imagery
+    - Imagery is essential.
+The landing page image is designed to be eye catching and illict and element of desire for a cocktail, thus ensuring the user stays engages with the website.
+    - The colour profile of the images is warm to ensure it goes with the overall colour palette of the webpage